Changissnz/selfinterest/README.md

 static kind of state, accomplishes the objective of continuing the image of order.
 Simply put in a few more words, risk aversion closes the metaphorical doors, so that any ensuing effects from those directions of risk are viewed as reliably corrupted via association with the innermost essence that posed the original risk, deception in origin.
-Efforts focus on maintaining the closure to assert consistency, a demonstration of sanity, from self-interest.
+Efforts focus on maintaining this closure to assert consistency, a demonstration of sanity, from self-interest.
 Information is an important asset in security.
 The practical uses of knowledge presented in formats, verifiable for authenticity of the content, are under the umbrella of self-interest.
 From sentient being to sentient being, there are three categories of knowledge